fossas/broker/docs/reference/faq.md

 - On Linux and macOS: `~/.config/fossa/broker/`
 - On Windows: `%USERPROFILE%\.config\fossa\broker`

-Elsewhere in these docs we refer to this as though it is an environment variable, e.g. `$DATA_ROOT` or `%DATA_ROOT%`.
+Elsewhere in these docs we refer to this as though it is an environment variable, as `DATA_ROOT`.
 Note that this is not a true environment variable, we just use it this way inside file paths in the documentation to make relative file paths clear.